Local EGOP for Continuous Index Learning: Theoretical analysis

 \end{theorem}

 Rather than fully denoising the manifold, our analysis reveals that the manifold tangent, as well as the normal vectors that do not fall in $\operatorname{Null}$, are subject to the same second-order anisotropy as observed in the full rank setting.
-These compose precisely those directions in which the gradient varies at first order, leaving only the inactive subspace where the linearization is preserved.
-Practically, the resulting rate is comparable to that of a standard estimator applied to a completely denoised manifold, as this method yields an effective dimension of $d+1/2$.
+These compose precisely those directions in which the gradient varies at first order.
+The resulting rate is comparable to that of a standard estimator applied to a completely denoised manifold, yielding an effective dimension of $d+1/2$.

-\begin{example}[Spheres] Built into Theorem \ref{thm: manifold rate} are assumptions on the ambient dimension and derivatives of $f$.
-The sphere $S^{D-1}$ is a typical toy example, however $D\geq 2(D-1)$ fails for $D\geq 3$.
-In these settings, the hessian has the form

-in the $\mathcal{T} \times \mathcal{N}$ basis.
-Thus the noisy manifold hypothesis only guarantees that a single entry of the Hessian is 0.
-Hence, $\pi_{g^\perp} H \pi_{g^\perp}$ is generically full rank, driving second order anisotropy along the tangent and orthogonal, as demonstrated in Figure \ref{fig: sphere}. \end{example}

-\begin{example}[Continuous Single-Index] When the underlying manifold is 1-dimensional, the tangent space coincides with the span of the gradient, hence $\pi_{g^\perp} H \pi_{g^\perp} = 0$, removing the second order anisotropy.
-Thus no normal directions contract asymptotically, leading to an effective dimension of 1 for the learning rate.
-This corroborates the result of \cite{wu2024conditional}. \end{example}

 \begin{example}[Multi-Index Learning] When the underlying manifold $\mathcal{M}$ is flat, the supervised noisy manifold hypothesis reduces to a multi-index setting.
 The key distinction is that displacement away from the manifold not only preserves the function value, but also all higher order function derivatives.
-In particular, the Hessian has rank no more than $d$, the active index dimension, and the Hessian column space is shared across the distribution.

-Thus, when performing expansions such as Corollary \ref{cor: shifted taylor}, the orthogonal has no contribution to the EGOP, leading to implicit dimension reduction.
-In particular, this yields a learning rate of $(d+1)/2$.
+In particular, the Hessian has rank no more than $d$.
+When performing expansions such as Corollary \ref{cor: shifted taylor}, the orthogonal has no contribution to the EGOP, yielding a learning rate of $(d+1)/2$.

 \end{example}